-Schwerin - the Sate Capital, where the Parliament meets in the Castle which was once the home of the Dukes of Mecklenburg.
+Schwerin - the Sate Capital, where the Parliament meets in the Schloss which was once the home of the Dukes of Mecklenburg.

 Ludwigslust - a Baroque town which has a magnificent Schloss and Park, formerly the country home of the Dukes of Mecklenburg.
 It has an interesting connection with US WWll military history.